OpenDevEd/scopus-cli/README.md

 scopus-cli search --title  climate AND africa AND education
 ```

-Search for matches only in the title and abstract
+Search for matches only in the title and abstract and keywords:

 ```
 scopus-cli search --title-abs  climate AND africa AND education